pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 ## Introduction

-- What is a Database?
+- What is a database?
+- Why do you need to connect a database to a server?
+- What is PostgreSQL?

 ### Getting Started